jzeimen/springboard-capstone/README.md

 The model file lives in S3 so that if a new version of the model file needs to be deployed it can be done with no downtime.
 Upon container startup it will look at the `S3_BUCKET` and `MODEL_OBJECT` environment variables.
 This means you can start a new docker container with different environment variables and once it is ready turn off the old container that pointed to a different model.
 There is also a hard coded reference to the first model of this project incase this is not set.

 ### Run the serving app locally
-Assuming you have docker installed all you need to do is run this from the `serve` directory.
+Assuming you have docker installed all you need to do is run this from the `serving` directory.
 This will build and run the docker container.
 Upon startup this will download a 2GB file so it will take a while to startup.
 It will also print lots of messages while TensorFlow is loading the model.

 ```
 docker build -t summarizer . && docker run -it --rm  -p 5000:80 summarizer